-Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+• Efforts the school district makes to seek parent input in making decisions regarding the school district and at each school site.

-Opportunities for Parental Involvement (School Year 2020-2021)
+Table 25: Opportunities for Parental Involvement (School Year 2024-25)

-The parents of FFYC students are highly encouraged to be involved with our school and actively participate in the treatment and learning of our youth.
-Parent and family input are valued and integrated into our student treatment plans and Individualized Education Programs from admission to transition.
-Parents are also invited to participate in school and extra curricular activities (i.e. plays, presentations, art shows, carnivals, seasonal celebrations, etc.) continually throughout the year.
-Please contact Karen Mates at 510-529-9478 for more information.
+The parents of Fred Finch students are highly encouraged to be involved with our school and actively participate in the treatment and learning of our youth.
+Parent and family input are valued and integrated into our student treatment plans and Individualized Education Programs from admission to transition, which identify academic, behavioral and transitional goals.
+Parents are also invited to participate in school and extracurricular activities (i.e., presentations, plays, carnivals, holiday and seasonal celebrations, etc.) on a continual basis throughout the school year.
+Please contact Karen Mates at (510) 482-2244 for more information.